Greg Meyer: Career

 Greg was employed from approximately 2000 through 2008 by the University of Michigan as director of Major Gifts for the Greater Michigan Region, where he helped raise over $125 million for the university.
-From 2008-2012 Meyer served as Associate Vice President for Institutional Advancement at Aquinas College.
+From 2008 to 2012 Meyer served as Associate Vice President for Institutional Advancement at Aquinas College.
 In Fall of 2012, he became the VP & Executive Director of the Aquinas Foundation.
-After his time at Aquinas, he served as the VP of Development and Communication for the YMCA of Greater Grand Rapids from 2015-2018.
-In October 2018, Greg joined University of Michigan Health-West as their Chief Community Officer aligning his track record (no pun intended) in building community relationships perfectly with the hospital system's mission of relentlessly advancing health to serve West Michigan.
+After his time at Aquinas, he served as the VP of Development and Communication for the YMCA of Greater Grand Rapids from 2015 to 2018.
+In October 2018, Greg joined University of Michigan Health - West as their Chief Community Officer.

 Running accomplishments

 Meyer set American road racing records in the 8K, the 10K, and the 15K.
 He set world records in the 10-mile run and the 25K.
 He was the first University of Michigan runner to break the four-minute mile mark.
 In 1978, Meyer won the U.S. Amateur Athletic Union's cross country running title, in 29:35.9, narrowly edging out Alberto Salazar.
 The U.S. boycotted the 1980 Summer Olympics, and Meyer finished 7th in the 1984 Trials.
 Meyer's winning time for the 1983 Boston Marathon race was 2:09.00.
 He was the last American to win the Boston Marathon until 2014, and the last person born in America to win the Chicago Marathon until 2017.
 He set ten American road racing records and two world records, and won the River Bank Run, in his home town of Grand Rapids, seven times.
 Meyer was inducted into the U of M Athletic Hall of Honor and was inducted into the Michigan Sports Hall of Fame in 2011.